-Our work is consentrated into the three pillars of our mission statement; Creation, Community, Culture and collaborations with organizations and institutions that align with the Nueva Esperanza vision.
+Our work is concentrated into the three pillars of our mission statement; Creation, Community, Culture, and collaborations with organizations and institutions that align with the Nueva Esperanza vision.

 - Voces de Esperanza: a partnership management arrangement of a 36 Unit Development located on the corner of Franklin St and Chestnut St. The partnership includes Nueva Esperanza, Inc., and the tenants – together recognized as the Voces Corporation.
 The Valley Opportunity Council (VOC) is the managing partner and majority interest holder of the development.
 The current arrangement preserves the rights for tenants to have a say in important matters that concern the partnership.
 This model allows residents a voice in the operations of the building they live in.

-- El Mercado: is a 1,675 square feet of rentable space for community events.
+- Event Rental Hall is a 1,675 square feet of rentable space for community events.
 Birthday parties, workshops, dance classes, or community fundraisers – the open floor plan, beautifully restored flooring and brick walls provide a versatile, warm atmosphere for all types of events.
-Click for more information.
+Click for more information

 To strive to become a Puerto Rican/Afro Caribbean Cultural Center that keeps our traditions, art, and history alive within our communities.

 - P.R.A.C.C.C.: The creation of the Puerto Rican/Afro Caribbean Cultural Center of Holyoke.
 The cultural center will plan exhibitions, explore sacred Puerto Rican / Afro-Caribbean traditions, plan international travel exchanges, and art education & equity.
 OPENING MAY 21, 2018.